esheldon/pigen/README.md

   of Py_BuildValue for scalar return values.
 - return values can only be scalars or None (void).
 If the return value were a pointer, it would imply some kind of memory allocation.
-If you multiple return values are needed, send an array(s) and fill them.
+If multiple return values are needed, send an array(s) and fill them.
 - scalars inputs are translated directly to c types.
 - pointer inputs are assumed to represent numpy arrays, and the